 Subject to the relevant terms and conditions, you may vary the amount of premium payments or coverage according to your changing financial circumstances.

-Investment in growth or equity-related funds may give higher returns than traditional life insurance plans over the long-term.
-However, you have to bear in mind that with higher returns come greater risks.
+- Investment in growth or equity-related funds may give higher returns than traditional life insurance plans over the long-term.
+However, you have to bear in mind that with higher returns come greater risk

 Please check the policy, product summary and other related documents for information on the various charges.